shivam091/unit_measurements/README.md

 **Finding units within the unit group:**

-You can use `#unit_for` or `#unit_for!` (aliased as `#[]`) methods to find units within the unit group. `#unit_for!` method returns an error if a unit system is not defined within the unit group.
+You can use `#unit_for` or `#unit_for!` (aliased as `#[]`) methods to find units within the unit group. `#unit_for!` method returns an error if the unit is not defined within the unit group.

 ```ruby
 UnitMeasurements::Length.unit_for("m") #=> #<UnitMeasurements::Unit: m (meter, meters, metre, metres)>